CZ-NIC/mininterface/README.md

 Several interfaces exist:

 * `Mininterface` – The base interface.
 Does not require any user input and hence is suitable for headless testing.
-* `GuiInteface` – A tkinter window.
+* `GuiInterface` – A tkinter window.
-* `TuiInteface` – An interactive terminal.
+* `TuiInterface` – An interactive terminal.
-* `ReplInteface` – A debug terminal.
+* `ReplInterface` – A debug terminal.
 Invokes a breakpoint after every dialog.

 You can invoke one directly instead of using [mininterface.run](#run-config-none-interface-guiinterface-kwargs).
 Then, you can connect a configuration object to the CLI and config file with `parse_args` if needed.